fbpx

 Timeless Materiality

-Queen’s Marque pays tribute to the region’s roots with materials like Muntz copper metal—commonly used in Nova Scotia shipbuilding to endure harsh seawater conditions— locally quarried sandstone and salt and pepper granite.
+Queen’s Marque pays tribute to the region’s roots with materials like Muntz copper metal—commonly used in Nova Scotia shipbuilding to endure harsh seawater conditions— locally quarried sandstone, and salt and pepper granite.

 Reclaimed Materials